BY REBECCA NABATANZI SSERWANGA –

 - Addressing systemic risks within communities and this calls for defining contexts- defining who the most vulnerable are, offering social protection

 - COVID 19 should be taken as an opportunity to advance the disaster agenda so as to catalyse investments in DRR.
-There is need to have a presidential initiative for disasters
+There is a need to have a presidential initiative for disasters

 - The Double Shock Effect: important to recognise that both disaster and pandemic effects go down to the household

-- The need for a Disaster law to streamline disaster efforts and protect first line responders
+- The need for a Disaster law to streamline disaster efforts and protect first-line responders

 - Communication and Advocacy remain very key

-Sharing lessons learnt from the recent Kasese floods, Mr. Vian Mukisa from Kasese Local Government stressed the need for building district level capacities to address DRR. ‘’Kasese district has developed a District Disaster Management Plan, District Disaster Management Committee and these have been cascaded to one of the villages.
+Sharing lessons learnt from the recent Kasese floods, Mr Vian Mukisa from Kasese Local Government stressed the need for building district level capacities to address DRR. ‘’Kasese district has developed a District Disaster Management Plan, District Disaster Management Committee and these have been cascaded to one of the villages.
 From the recent floods, it was observed that the impact was less in this village since early warning was in place and communities were able to move to safer places before.’’